 Be Prepared for Graduate School

-20 percent of oceanography degree marine and environmental systems graduates go to graduate school, many of them continuing their studies at Florida Tech.
+20 percent of oceanography students in the department of ocean engineering and sciences graduates go to graduate school, many of them continuing their studies at Florida Tech.
 Recent graduates have also pursued graduate studies at such prestigious academic institutions as:

 - University of North Carolina

 - Cambridge University (UK)